yeoksayeou/yeoksayeou.github.io/README.md

 *Does the usefulness of these translations outweigh problems they pose?
 How bad or good are they?
 What do they struggle with and what do they do well?
 These are questions I hope that students and researchers will consider as they explore the translations included here.*

-For some of the translations here, the LLM was asked to extract a list of named entitites, a glossary of vocabulary, and a short summary.
+For some of the translations here, the LLM was asked to extract a list of named entities, a glossary of vocabulary, and a short summary.
 The LLM used was Gemini 2.5 for three of the journals, and Gemini 2.0 for *Pyŏlgŏn'gon*, which produced poorer quality translations.

 The LLM translation exhibit all the usual problems of large language models.
 Be on the look out for hallucinations as well as a host of mistakes based on its incorrect translation of words from the Korean colonial context.
 These translations should not be quoted without first checking their accuracy and correcting them accordingly.